Skip to content

 Why: These words function as indivisible adjectives in modern Japanese.
 The "stem + ない" split is etymologically correct but not useful for NLP applications.

-6. Slang/Modern Adjective Support
+6. Slang/Modern Word Support

-Modern colloquial adjectives are recognized natively.
+Modern colloquial adjectives and verbs are recognized natively.

 Input: エモい